statKim/kCRFC/README.md

 # kCRFC

 This is the R code to implement the simulations and real data analysis of the following paper:
-> Hyunsung Kim and Yaeji Lim (2022+).
-Functional clustering on a sphere via Riemannian functional principal components, *under review.*
+> Hyunsung Kim and Yaeji Lim (2023).
+Functional clustering on a sphere via Riemannian functional principal components, *Stat*, accepted.

 ## Description